Diabetes and Gum (Periodontal) Disease

 What can I do to prevent gum disease?

-Proper care of your teeth and gums can help prevent mouth problems linked to diabetes.
-These tooth brushing and flossing tips are advised by the National Institute of Dental and Craniofacial Research:
+Taking care of your teeth and gums correctly can help prevent mouth problems linked to diabetes.
+These tooth brushing and flossing tips are advised by the American Dental Association:

 When you have diabetes, you can also keep your teeth and gums healthy if you: